-The Australian ANKC recognise that Pugs come in four colours: Silver, black, apricot, and fawn.
+The Australian ANKC recognise that Pugs come in four colours: Silver, black, apricot, and fawn.1

 Pugs have for hundreds of years been the companions of Royal Families around the world.
-They originally were bred for Chinese Royalty however they have been friends of Royal families around the world.
+They originally were bred for Chinese Royalty however as time went on they have been friends of Royal families around the world.

 Mary II and William III who ruled England, Ireland, and Scotland in the 16th Century were also proud pug owners and helped the pet gain popularity in Europe.